huey-nibiru/new-earth/README.md

 # New Earth

 Christianity will always be downstream from the Bible, but the world is often incompatible with the true nature of Christ's teachings.
-Theres only a small amount of Christians who truly follow the Bible, and even fewer who have an applied perspective on how the world could operate in the way Jesus would.
+Theres only a small amount of Christians who truly follow the Bible, and even fewer who have an applied perspective on how a Christ centered society could operate.
 After realizing how much I still do not understand, I wanted a hub where both experienced Christians and new Christians could organize and explore different aspects of modern life through a Christian lens.

 <img width="1920" height="998" alt="Screenshot 2025-11-15 at 6 54 01 PM" src="https://github.com/user-attachments/assets/d1d092ff-a2b3-45b3-98d2-c362d6327b73" />